gvwilson/sensibleadventures/nardica/nardica.md

 "If China is involved, does that mean you're scrubbing the mission?"
 Wales asked, his voice carefully neutral.

 The governor smiled.
 "On the contrary.
-We leave in seven hours."
+We leave in seventeen hours."

 Doctor Johel raised an eyebrow.
 "We?"